 The Bachelor Mill is the only permitted mill in the region, and connected to the power grid, with more than 15 high-grade gold deposits within a 110 km radius of the mill site.
 The mill is accessible by a paved highway with a network of logging gravel roads linking the other properties in the area to feed the mill.
-Bonterra began the environmental assessment process in 2017 to proceed with the mill expansion project in order to increase the daily production capacity of the Bachelor Mill from 800 tonnes per day to 2,400 tpd, and to increase the total capacity of the tailing's storage facility to 8 million tonnes.
+Bonterra began the environmental assessment process in 2017 to proceed with the mill expansion project to increase the daily production capacity of the Bachelor Mill from 800 tonnes per day to 2,400 tpd, and to increase the total capacity of the tailing's storage facility to 8 million tonnes.
 In October 2019, the Company submitted an environmental assessment of the mill expansion project to the COMEX and the MELCCC.
 In 2020, the COMEX/MELCCC submitted a series of questions related to the mill expansion project to which the Company has responded.
 The Company has received a second set of questions in January 2022.
-Considering the abovementioned changes at the Bachelor-Moroy deposit, a scope has been submitted in Q4 2022 to the COMEX/MELCCC for their review.
+A new scope was submitted in Q4 2022 to the COMEX/MELCCC for their review.
 The new scope proposes to reduce the mill expansion to 1,800 tpd from Barry mine feed only.
 A third set of questions was received in May 2023 and the Company is currently reviewing the document in preparation to provide comments later this year.
 The Company is currently undertaking the cleaning of the Bachelor Mill to recover the gold trapped in the circuit from past production activity.
 The Company has recovered 630 ounces of gold to date generating revenue of CAN\$1.6 million.
 Gold recovery efforts continue at the mill and the Company expects further revenue in the coming months.